 If the recipient mail server doesn't find anything wrong with these two, it will generate a Data command.

-After getting the command, the client launches the delivery of the email contents line by line, starting with the header.
-The header contains the following information:
+After getting the command, the client launches the delivery of the email contents line by line, starting with the header:

-The attackers can carry out email spoofing with a working Simple Mail Transfer Protocol (SMTP) server.
+The attackers can carry out email spoofing with a working SMTP server.

-Once an email message is composed, the attacker can forge fields found within the message header, such as the From, Reply-to, and Return-path.
+- Once an email message is composed, the attacker can forge fields within the message header, such as the From, Reply-to, and Return-path.

 It is possible to forge these addresses because SMTP does not provide a way to authenticate addresses.
-Although protocols and methods (which we'll discuss later) have been developed to combat email spoofing, adoption of those methods has been slow.
+Although protocols and methods (which we'll discuss later) have been developed to combat email spoofing, adopting those methods has been slow.

 This involves inserting the organization's domain being spoofed into the From header, making it difficult for the user to differentiate a fake email from a real one.

-Under this, the spoofers only use compromised Simple Mail Transfer Protocol (SMTP) servers that allow connections without authentication and make them manually specify the "To" and "From" addresses.
+Under this, the spoofers only use compromised SMTP servers that allow connections without authentication and make them manually specify the 'To' and 'From' addresses.
 Besides, they can also do this by setting up a malicious SMTP server themselves.

 Spoofing via a lookalike domain is more complicated as the spoofer needs to set up a domain similar to the organization being spoofed.